MHamzaS45/ssas/README.md

-# Spatial Analytics API with FastAPI
+# Spatial Analytics API with FastAPI ()

+# Remaining features
+- Addition of more complex animations in the heatmap